 Our mission is to create supportive environments for youth to reach their fullest potential.
 Youth ages 5-18 can become involved in 4-H through joining a local club or special-interest group, enrolling in a camp, or by participating in a 4-H school enrichment program.

 As part of the 4-H experience, members ages 8 and up can compete for awards at local, state and national levels.
 One of the largest and oldest local competitions is the annual Southeastern Youth Fair, held in February of each year.
 This all-youth fair is a place where 4-H members and FFA members alike have the opportunity to showcase their projects they've worked on over the past year.
+Only youth in the junior, intermediate and senior divisions can participate in competitive events and large animal projects.
 For more information on the Southeastern Youth Fair, please visit their website at www.seyfair.com.

-4-H is open to all youth ages 5 to 18 determined as of September 1 of the current 4-H program year.
+4-H is open to all youth ages 5 to 18 determined as of September 1st of the current 4-H program year.

-Cloverbud division (ages 5 to 7) - Cloverbuds learn-by-doing through informal, non-competitive companion activities to the traditional 4-H program.
+- Cloverbud division (ages 5 to 7) - Cloverbuds learn-by-doing through informal, non-competitive companion activities to the traditional 4-H program.
 The purpose of Cloverbuds is to help children get along with each other, explore interests, practice skills and build self-confidence and esteem through healthy, cooperative learning experiences.

-Junior division (ages 8 to 10) - Any 4-H member who is 8 to 10 years old as of Sept.
-1 of the current 4-H program year is considered a junior.
+- Junior division (ages 8 to 10) - Any 4-H member who is 8 to 10 years old as of Sept.
+1st of the current 4-H program year is considered a junior.
 Only junior, intermediate and senior divisions can participate in competitive events and large animal projects.

-Intermediate division (ages 11 to 13) - Any 4-H member who is 11 to 13 years old as of Sept.
-1 of the current 4-H program year is considered an intermediate.
+- Intermediate division (ages 11 to 13) - Any 4-H member who is 11 to 13 years old as of Sept.
+1st of the current 4-H program year is considered an intermediate.